SugarF0x/archive/content/en/wedding.md

 Wedding invitation with customisable header text.
 <!--more-->
 My sister wanted a landing page for her wedding.
-Lucky for her I was learnign Bootstrap at the time and was looking for some inspiration to put the newly acquired knowledge to practice.
+Lucky for her I was learnign **Bootstrap 4** at the time and was looking for some inspiration to put the newly acquired knowledge to practice.

 This page came to be in a couple of weeks of development under her supervision as a client.